 For the lamb patties, the fresh rosemary will need to be chopped into small pieces.
 Once you add that to the remaining ingredients, form your patties into a size that will cover your bun of choice.
 I am a huge fan of seasoning and striking the perfect balance is equally important.

 The Mediterranean Feta Cheese goes on top once the patty is cooked and will become the X-factor giving your burger an element of surprise.

 This burger will be full of moisture and flavor that will put a smile on the faces of all that give this a try.
 When it’s time to spice up your burger night make this Greek Lamb Burger and you will be pleasantly surprised.

-Slide over ground beef burger, the Greek Lamb Burgers with Tzatziki Sauce is in the building!
+Slide over ground beef burger, the Greek Lamb Burger with Tzatziki Sauce is in the building!